 If you do not elect direct deposit and are paid hourly, you will be issued a paper check which you must pick-up from Student Employment Services.
 Students who elect to receive paper checks may pick up their check(s) from their hiring department.
 SES disperses paychecks on the actual pay date, Mondays and Fridays.
 Paychecks are not available for pick up any other day unless otherwise noted.
 Our office is open 8:30 a.m.–4:30 p.m.; we are closed 1–2 p.m. daily.

 Students who do not elect direct deposit must visit our office to sign-for and claim their check/s.
 Checks left unclaimed for 1-full pay cycle from the issue date will receive an email reminder.
 All paychecks left in our office for more than 30 days from the issue date will be mailed to the permanent home address listed in the University payroll system.
-For more information on direct deposit, click here.
+Follow this link for more information on direct deposit.

 During winter and summer break, hourly paid students who receive paper checks may request to have their paycheck(s) mailed to them by dropping off a self-addressed, stamped envelope to SES.